pwm-ii/Antenna3DError/README.txt

 2.)
 INPUT REQUIREMENTS
 ---------------------------------------------------------------------------
 The script performs an automated join based on angular coordinates.
 To ensure successful alignment, both files should use the same grid resolution.
+Script normalizes gain to max value for both files.

 Define CSV Headers:
    e.g. Original Truth File: